-The State shall have the Agreement available on the Department of Central Management Services' website and shall be linked to on the DHS Division of Early Childhood website.
+The State shall have the Agreement available on the Department of Central Management Services' website and shall be linked to on the DHS Bureau Child Care and Development website.

 Section 7.
 Providers' Rights

 The State recognizes the rights of Providers to select the children to be placed in their care, to terminate the relationship with Parents, and to enter into private agreements with Parents that do not contradict the policies of the Child Care Assistance Program.